Polesia: Geography

-Polesia is a marshy region lining the Pripyat River (Pripyat Marshes) in Southern Belarus (Brest, Pinsk, Kalinkavichy, Gomel), Northern Ukraine (in the Volyn, Rivne, Zhytomyr, Kyiv and Chernihiv Oblasts), and partly in Poland (Lublin) and Russia (Bryansk).
+Polesia is a marshy region lining the Pripyat River (Pripyat Marshes) in Southern Belarus (Brest, Pinsk, Kalinkavichy, Gomel), Northern Ukraine (in the Volyn, Rivne, Zhytomyr, Kyiv and Chernihiv Oblasts), and partly in Poland (Lublin).
 It is a flatland within the drainage basins of the Western Bug and Prypyat rivers.
 The two rivers are connected by the Dnieper-Bug Canal, built during the reign of Stanislaus II of Poland, the last king of the Polish–Lithuanian Commonwealth.

 Notable tributaries of the Pripyat are the Horyn, Stokhid, Styr, Ptsich, and Yaselda rivers.
 The largest towns in the Pripyat basin are Pinsk, Stolin, Davyd-Haradok.
 Huge marshes were reclaimed from the 1960s to the 1980s for farmland.

-The reclamation is believed to have harmed the environment along the course of the Pripyat.
+The region is subdivided into several subregions among which are: